-Commercial fishers must report all incidental captures of protected species, whether alive or dead, to FNZ.65 Compliance with this requirement is monitored by the placement of FNZ observers on fishing vessels.
-More details on the interactions between fishing activities and protected species, including conformance and verification measures, are addressed in the Associated Species section.
+Commercial fishers must report all incidental captures of protected species, whether alive or dead, to FNZ.72 Compliance with this requirement is monitored by a FNZ programme to progressively require electronic monitoring (cameras) on specified types of fishing vessels and the placement of FNZ observers on selected vessels.
+More details on the interactions between fishing activities and protected species, including conformance and verification measures, are provided in the Associated Species section.

 Commercial fishing vessel operators must also comply with all area closures and fishing method restrictions established for marine conservation purposes - for example in marine mammal sanctuaries, marine reserves and benthic protection areas.
-Compliance with area closures is monitored by mandatory geospatial position reporting 66 and by standard FNZ and DOC compliance and enforcement activities - including land-based and vessel-based patrols, inspections and investigations.
+Compliance with area closures is monitored by mandatory geospatial position reporting73 and by standard FNZ and DOC compliance and enforcement activities - including land-based and vessel-based patrols, inspections and investigations.

-As measures relating to protected species and area-based biodiversity protection are primarily regulatory in nature, verification of compliance is generally undertaken by agencies external to the seafood industry (FNZ and to a lesser extent, DOC).
+As measures relating to protected species and area-based biodiversity protection are primarily regulatory in nature, verification of compliance is generally undertaken by agencies external to the seafood industry (FNZ and, to a lesser extent, DOC).
 However, some seafood sectors augment FNZ's compliance systems with their own fine-scale electronic reporting regimes or data collection programmes to inform industry management responses to marine conservation issues.